ruby-concurrency/concurrent-ruby/doc/synchronization.md

 ### Core classes

 `Mutex`, `Monitor`, `Queue` have to work correctly on each implementation.
-Ruby implementations should not crash when e.g. Array is used in parallel environment but it may loose updates etc.
+Ruby implementation VMs should not crash when for example `Array` or `Hash` is used in parallel environment but it may loose updates, or raise Exceptions.
+(If `Array` or `Hash` were synchronized it would have too much overhead when used in a single thread.)

 > TODO: This section needs more work: e.g. Thread.raise and similar is an open
 > issue, better not to be used.